Betwork/betwork/README.md

 * Should you decide to decline an incoming bet, you may also do so by clicking Cancel Bet
 * After winning (or losing) a bet, your balance will update in My Funds where you can withdraw your winnings (winnings will automatically be paid out after a game has been completed)
 * Sign out

+In order to test what it is like being on the receiving end of some of the above, you can use the Test User 2 credentials (or create your own via sign-up locally):
+* email: test2@betwork.com
+* password: password

 ### Example Screenshots
 ![Image1](https://i.imgur.com/oQWqdMO.png?raw=true "Title")